 19.3 It shall be necessary for five-sixths (5/6) of the members present and voting to decide in favour of dissolution before the resolution can be carried.

 - Distribution of the assets of the Club

 In the event of the dissolution of the Club, the surplus assets, if any remain after the payment of all debts and liabilities, including the costs of dissolution, shall be distributed, in value or in specie, in equal shares among the full members of the Club as on the date of the resolution for winding-up.

 Every officer of the Club shall be indemnified by the Club against all losses, costs and expenses which any officer may incur or become liable for by reason of any contracts entered into, or any act or thing done by him or her as such officer or in any way in the discharge of the duties of such officer.
 The amount for which such indemnity is proved shall immediately attach as a lien on the property of the Club and shall have priority of payment as between the members and all other claims.

 In accordance with the Objects of the Club as stated in Rule 3 the Committee shall make provision for a youth cricket section.
 The membership of this section shall be restricted to persons under the age of eighteen (18) years of age on the first day of September of the current year.
 The affairs of the Youth Section shall be subject to such regulations and directions as may be determined by the Committee.

 Adopted at a meeting held at “The Vineyard” on 17 October 2016

-(Name and signature of chair or meeting)
+(Name of chair or meeting): Paul Smyth